anthonywww/prius-camping/docs/prius_camping.md

 3. Be mindful of your car battery: If you plan on using the car's power for charging devices or running a fan, make sure to monitor your battery's charge level.
 4. Keep your car organized: Use storage containers and organizers to keep your gear and supplies neat and easily accessible.
 5. Stay clean: Bring wet wipes, hand sanitizer, and a portable shower for staying clean on the go.
-6. Be respectful of nature: Follow Leave No Trace principles and leave your campsite better than you found it.
+6. Be respectful of nature: Follow the Leave No Trace principles and leave your campsite better than you found it.
-7. Stay safe: Always let someone know your travel plans and check-in regularly.
+7. Stay safe: Always let someone know your travel plans and check-in regularly when you have service.
 8. Have fun: Embrace the adventure and enjoy the unique experience of car camping in your Prius!